erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.17.1: bug fix

+- `Select` component also reacts when the `checkedId` property becomes undefined (previously, it would ignore it).

 v0.17.0

 - Breaking change: `Options` and `RadioButtons` used the `inline` property to put items horizontally.
 This is actually not needed, and it has been removed.
 Instead, use the `checkboxClass` to set the grid size of each cell.